Jacob Burns Film Center

 *Applications are evaluated on artistic merit, feasibility of the proposed project, and adherence to the application guidelines.

-The deadline to apply for fall 2018 Creative Culture fellowships is July 1, 2018.
-Candidates will be notified of their status by mid August, with a tentative start date of September 2018.
-The fall Creative Culture term runs from September-January.
+The deadline to apply for spring 2019 Creative Culture fellowships is December 16, 2018.
+Candidates will be notified of their status by mid January, with a tentative start date of February 2019.

 Sign up for our JBFC mailing list to stay in the loop!